 From Napalm Death, grindcore spread rapidly throughout Europe, North America, and Asia.
 And while some bands have managed to reach a distinction around the level of their catalyst, even a well-trained ear will not always detect those variations immediately.
 Grindcore is the most monolithic rock subgenre ever created.
 Most of them, to paraphrase one critic’s hilarious assessment, are barely distinguishable from a water faucet going at full blast for 30 seconds.
 There is design in this, certainly, with the prophetic rather than the artistic end in mind.
 Grindcore broke through the great contentment of the ‘90s with in a collective ominous blast.
 If there is one unifying theme of its sound it is urgency.
 At a time when most people thought life was beginning anew, the grindcore prophets countered that time was actually running out.
 Written off as vulgar and barbaric, it would be difficult to argue now that they were not simply foretelling of unforeseen but oncoming barbarism, of a stark shift away from calm functionality, away from eloquence, away from reason.
 As Brutal Truth put it on their 1997 classic Sounds of the Animal Kingdom: “The art of the deal/Numbers feed, life surreal.”

-“The Trump Era” is a phrase that take writers have been trying to make stick since the beginning of primary season if not earlier.
+“The Trump Era” is a phrase that take-writers have been trying to make stick since the beginning of primary season if not earlier.
 It is their shorthand for the culmination at the end of the steady freezing over of political and social civility over the last 15 years.
 But it was only going to stick if its namesake was going to win.
 No doubt this honor is incentive enough for Trump to persevere in his otherwise frustrating transition to public service.
 Lending his name to objects, after all, is a large part of how he earns his income.
 What greater object is there than the entire zeitgeist?

 But that ownership is slippery.
 The failure of the experts to foresee Trump’s victory even as they tried to mark his rise gives his moment an air of novelty.
 But it is less impressive to the dregs of the world’s dingy clubs and basements.
 “The clowns are now the ringmasters backed with the arsenal of the economy,” said Assück in 1991.
 “Our ears are plugged when we speak the tongue of reality/Failure to accept the truths, we speak of peace but push civilization to the edge.”
 They understood early on the rising tensions finally giving way, and will no doubt comprehend Trump’s breakneck sense of urgency and brute intuitive approach to decision making.
 Grindcore saw the kind of culture that would create superweapons as objects of pure terror and knew it wasn’t a particularly radical leap to think it will actually get used.
 “Super powers/Threat of war,” goes a Terrorizer song released, rather hysterically, in 1989.
 “World wide peace/Dream is gone.”

 I admit that “The Grind Era” lacks the branding punch that “The Trump Era” has ignominiously gained over the past year.
 But sticklers for accuracy will doubtless find the exchange an amenable one.
 It is, of course, no mark of triumph for us to acknowledge the reality of the visions we chose to ignore.
 Or at least to laugh at.
 More notorious than Napalm Death’s children’s broadcasting debut is Cannibal Corpse’s gross out comedy cameo.
-Grindcore bands still exist, some of them are even quite good, but its peak had long ago past.
+Grindcore bands still exist, some of them are even quite good, but its peak had long ago passed.
 The medically obsessed Carcass, founded by early Napalm Death guitarist Bill Steer, had sowed controversy in the ‘90s by signing to a major label and daring to explore nuance.
 But this is not to say that the messages have stopped coming.

 Amidst the ensuing chaos of the Roman Empire and the persecution of early Christians, someone named John on the Greek island of Patmos composed the controversial concluding chapters of the Bible, the Book of Revelation.
 It contains some of the most disturbing images ever committed to writing, even if one is not reading it literally, describing an all-encompassing conflict with evil that nonetheless ends in the ultimate triumph of God: